Testing Antimicrobial Activity Using The Time Kill Method

 The Time Kill Analysis measures the change in a population of microorganisms within a specified sampling time after exposure to an antimicrobial test materials in vitro.
 The test article or its dilution is brought into contact with a known population of microorganisms for a specified period of time at a specified temperature.
 The test article is then neutralized at the target sampling time and the surviving organisms are enumerated.
 The percent and/or log10 reduction from either an initial microbial population or test blank is calculated.

-Several options for organism selection and growth, inoculum/suspension preparation, sampling times and temperatures can be requested.
-Our microbiology team has performed complex time kill studies involving various organisms and time points.
-Our microbiology team will be happy to help you with your time kill study.
+Several options are available for organism selection and growth, inoculum/suspension preparation, sampling times, and incubation temperatures.
+Our microbiology team has performed many complex time kill studies involving various organisms and multiple time points.
+They will be happy to help you with your time kill study.